 I created the “Travellers’ Tales” section to give my readers and other travellers an opportunity to talk about their travels.
 Today I would like to introduce you to Amanda, a travel blogger from Canada, currently based in Bolivia.
-Visit her blog at “Amanda Around the World“.
+She blogs at "Amanda Around the World ".

 I would love to hear about your travels too.
 Go to “Travellers’ Tales” , fill in the quick questionnaire and email it to me with your blog links.